gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * Etcd cluster should have a quorum.
 * There should not already be a duplicate task running with same `maintenanceType`.

+#### Copy Backups Task

-#### Copy the backups from one object store to another object store
+Copy the backups(full and delta snapshots) of etcd cluster from one object store(source) to another object store(target).

+##### Possible Scenarios

+* In [Gardener](https://github.com/gardener/gardener), the [Control Plane Migration](https://github.com/gardener/gardener/blob/master/docs/proposals/07-shoot-control-plane-migration.md) process utilizes the copy-backups task.
+This task is responsible for copying backups from one object store to another, typically located in different regions.

 ##### Task Config